THE CASH RAILWAY WEBSITE

 BLACKPOOL.
 Sweet and Clarks.
 "By the time of its demolition, c.
 1966, Sweet & Clarke's ladies and children's outfitters at the corner of Abingdon Street and Birley Street was considered old-fashioned and quaint.
 A system of overhead wires, dating back to 1919, transferred takings from the counters to a central cashier's booth.
 The corner was redeveloped for shops with the Oyster Catcher Restaurant."
 Allan Wood.
 Blackpool through Time (Amberley, 2013)

 BOLTON.
 Great and Little Bolton Co-op Soc.
-Sturtevant pneumatic tube system with 40 stations.
+Forty stations of pneumatic tube system supplied by Sturtevant Engineering Company.
+[Not known whether these were all in one shop.]
 Sturtevant letter of 13/8/29

 BURNLEY.
 Freeman Hardy Willis (shoes).
 Cash carrier.
 Granny Claret in posting to Acrington Web forum, 6/2/06